Petras-aleksandar988/shopping-cart-react/README.md

-shopping cart with listed products stored locally and functionality for adding removing and calculating subtotal
+shopping cart with listed products stored locally and functionality for adding removing and calculating subtotal.